rburkholder/libs-build/README.md

 * libraries are installed into /usr/local/lib
 * includes are placed in /usr/local/include

-This script calls sudo in several places.
-When running this in a container, ensure that sudo as been installed:
+This script needs to be run as a non-root user, and does call sudo in several places.
+When running this in a container, ensure that sudo has been installed:

 ```
 apt install sudo